-A BCP is an emergency management plan.
+A Business Continuity Plan is an emergency management plan.
 It ensures that, in the event of an emergency/ disaster (fire, flood, earthquake, etc), operations will continue, personnel will be taken care of, and assets preserved.
-However, a BCP is not simply against natural disasters.
+However, a BCP is not simply protection against natural disasters.
 IT companies must plan against malicious ransomware attacks, grocery stores must have a BCP in place if main suppliers go under.
 Anything that could majorly affect operations in some way must be planned for.

 Businesses who work to create procedures and strategies have confidence in adaptability.
 This confidence is derived from a tried and refined BCP, that has been proven to work effectively.
-Though several external influences may arise (some are foreseeable, others unexpected), businesses will still have the capability to continue critical operations through a proven BCP.
+Though several external influences may arise (some are foreseeable, others unexpected), businesses will still have the capability to continue critical operations through a proven Business Continuity Plan.

 Having an up to date BCP will help mitigate the effects of any negative occurrence which threatens business infrastructure; internally or externally.
 A well-constructed BCP will provide clearly defined steps on how to respond to these disasters.
 The goal is to have a plan that will ensure operations continue as productive as possible, with some degree of normalcy in times of uncertainty.